vgkits/vanguard-cli/README.md

     pip3 install vgkits-vanguard

-Then below for the commands you can run after the tools are installed.
+See below for the commands you can run after the tools are installed.

 ## shell: send python commands over USB